 Step Two: Setting Up and Posting to Ledgers

-A completed ledger is nothing more than a summary of revenues, expenditures, and whatever else you’re keeping track of (entered from your receipts according to category and date).
-Later, you use these summaries to answer specific financial questions about your business, such as whether you’re making a profit and, if so, how much.
+A finished ledger is nothing more than a summary of the income, expenditures, and anything else that you’re keeping track of in the accounting process (entered from your receipts according to category and date).
+In the future, you will make use of these summaries to provide answers to particular financial queries regarding your company, such as whether or not you are earning a profit and, if so, how much that profit is.

 Step Three: Creating Basic Financial Reports

 The consolidation of multiple essential pieces of financial information about your company into a single document is one of the primary reasons why financial reports are so essential.

 Consider it in this light: although your income ledger might indicate that your company brought in a significant amount of money over the course of the year, you won’t be able to determine whether or not you made a profit until you compare your entire income to your total business expenses.

 Even if you compare the sums of your monthly income and expenditures, this will not tell you whether or not your clients who use credit are paying you at a rate that is sufficient to maintain appropriate cash flow through your company and allow you to pay your debts on time.